 Empower with Skills

 So many factors contribute to mental health!
-It is also important to have social interaction with other children, meaningful relationships with family members, proper nutrition, enough sleep, and the list goes on and on.
-If you provide your child with a secure attachment, lots of communication, encouragement to try, and a wealth of skills, you are off to a great start for a lifetime of strong mental health.
+It is also essential to have social interaction with other children, meaningful relationships with family members, proper nutrition, enough sleep, and the list goes on and on.
+If you provide your child with a secure attachment, lots of communication, encouragement to try, and a wealth of skills, you are off to an excellent start for a lifetime of strong mental health.